sogua1980/cis342/README.md

         - `grep hello$ file1`
         - `grep t[wo]o file1`
         - `grep ^[A-Z] file1`
-    3. Write a regular expression to find all lines of all files under current directory recursively that contain a single word "hello".
+    3. Write a command to find all lines of all files under current directory recursively that contain a single word "hello".

 Find
 ---